 Moving Ahead In New Directions -Tennessee Wholesale Nursery

 Altamont, Tenn., has a population of only slightly over 1,000.
-It is the county seat of Grundy county, and it is still home to the Sons family and still the epicenter of their much larger business.
+It is the county seat of Grundy county, and it is still home to the Sons family and the epicenter of their much larger business.
 That has proved to be a boon to the community.
 Not only do other local growers provide needed nursery stock for the family-owned mail-order company, but Tennessee Wholesale Nursery employs 12 onsite workers and 19 off-sites at the warehouse and packing facility.
-McMinnville, Tenn., which is located only 28 miles from Altamont, is known as the nursery capital of the world, with about 300 commercial nurseries in and around the city.
-Now Tennessee Wholesale Nursery has access to nursery stock produced on more than 3,500 acres to help supply customer demand.
+McMinnville, Tenn., located only 28 miles from Altamont, is known as the nursery capital of the world, with about 300 commercial nurseries in and around the city.
+Tennessee Wholesale Nursery has access to nursery stock produced on over 3,500 acres to help supply customer demand.

-Little did Roscoe Tate envision that the nursery he founded in the 1930s would grow to be such a force for good in his area.
+Little did Roscoe Tate envision that the nursery he founded in the 1930s would grow to be a force for good in his area.
 The business specializes in native plants, trees, shrubs, mosses, wildflowers, ferns, and perennials.
 It has become a trusted source of living nursery stock that is well-suited for other locales and growing zones throughout the country.
 Both retail and wholesale customers have direct access to helpful advice, planting specifics, regional recommendations, pertinent information about the plants and their needs, nurturing tips, and a wealth of additional information from the company's websites.

-The Sons family does not take success for granted with family, business, and the product line as continuing threads of this family success story.
+The Sons family does not take success for granted, with family, business, and the product line continuing threads of this family success story.
 They are dedicated entrepreneurs, and continue to explore new ways to grow and expand the business, become even more relevant in their community, and serve their customers better.
 They understand that the groundwork for future growth and prosperity was established in the past and that what they do today will continue to impact their business well into the future.

 With that in mind, Tammy and Dennis Sons have instituted several distinctive programs:

 - Free Ferns: If you order from the company and leave a Google review, buyers are eligible to receive two free ferns as a thank you from Tennessee Wholesale Nursery.
-All that's required is that you email a screenshot of your review and your U.S. mailing address to [email protected]
+All that's required is you email a screenshot of your review and your U.S. mailing address to email@example.com.

 - Restore, Replant and Rebuild: The company chooses not to destroy or throw away excess stock each season if it can be avoided.
 Instead, the owners donate, following a tradition begun in 1938, when Tammy's father offered plants free of charge to university researchers.
 Today, the family has expanded on that tradition and offers plants not only for study but also for environmental and sustainability projects and to meet the varied needs of non-profit organizations and gardening groups.

-Tennessee Wholesale Nursery has donated to more than 400 universities, national site planning, sustainability, and garden website owners, to efforts that focus on water pollution and clean air, those that help purify and beautify the environment, and to other environmentally-oriented efforts.
+Tennessee Wholesale Nursery has donated to more than 400 universities, national site planning, sustainability, and garden website owners, to efforts that focus on water pollution and clean air, those that help purify and beautify the environment, and other environmentally-oriented efforts.
 One day, plants donated by this innovative company may help establish the first farms on Mars, contribute to the success of organic agriculture, or help medical researchers better understand life cycles.

-The "home farm" in Altamont, Tenn., now run by the third generation of dedicated family members, definitely has established strong, healthy, and far-reaching roots.
+The "home farm" in Altamont, Tenn., now run by the third generation of dedicated family members, has established strong, healthy, and far-reaching roots.
 It's a tradition that grew naturally in this small town.